 Since the late 1800s, Brown County, Indiana’s scenic beauty, remote location and down-to-earth residents have attracted artists and artisans looking for an escape from the world’s distractions.

 That’s why Brown County was designated as an Indiana Cultural District in 2012.
 Brown County is an acknowledged destination for visual arts, music, performing arts and a variety of cultural activities.

-Studios filled with pottery, glass, leather and more dot the Arts Village.
+Studios filled with pottery, glass, leather and more dot downtown Nashville’s Arts Village.
 Fine art galleries provide the opportunity to indulge in the works of artists past and present.
 Public art is scattered throughout the village.
 The tradition of campfire jams takes center stage; you’ll find musicians gathering and performing at coffee shops, breweries, restaurants and wineries.

 While the heart of the cultural district is the Village of Nashville, the arts extend to the very boundaries of Brown County.
 T.C.
 Steele State Historic Site gives a glimpse into the past.
-Working studios tucked along the wooded back roads let you get up close and personal with the artists working today.
+Working artist studios let you get up close and personal with the talented creators working today.
 Bill Monroe’s Music Park keeps the hills filled with the music from Bluegrass to Blues and everything in between.

 Looking to hone your skills?
 Demonstrations, classes and workshops are offered year round.